edwardminchin/edwardminchin.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-A full list of Dr. Edward Minchin's publications and related work can be accessed with the [following link] (http://ngbrianyc.github.io/files/PUBLICATIONS.pdf):
+A full list of Dr. Edward Minchin's publications and related work can be accessed with the [following link](http://ngbrianyc.github.io/files/PUBLICATIONS.pdf):
 <br>

 {% if author.googlescholar %}